Young Drama Cup

 The Young Drama Cup (ヤングドラマ杯, Yangu Dorama-hai) was a professional wrestling round-robin tournament held by DDT Pro-Wrestling to promote their younger talents.
 Only two editions were held, in 2009 and 2010.

 The tournament was held under a points system, with 2 points for a win, 1 for a draw, and 0 for a loss.
-Contestants fought in a single block with the best two scoring contestants advancing to a final match.
+Contestants fought in a single block with the top two scoring contestants advancing to a final match.

 The 2009 edition was won by Keisuke Ishii, and the 2010 edition was won by Soma Takao.